corels/corels/README.md

 * Nicholas Larus-Stone. **Learning Certifiably Optimal Rule Lists: A Case For Discrete Optimization in the 21st Century**.
 Senior thesis, 2017.

+CORELS is a custom branch-and-bound algorithm for optimizing rule lists.

 ## Overview

 * [C/C++ dependencies](#cc-dependencies)